 Elizabeth Kelchner

-With over 23 years of data-handling experience, Elizabeth Kelchner has spent the past 19 years with Rho’s clinical data management team.
-As a Principal Clinical Data Manager, Ms. Kelchner provides leadership and oversight for all data management deliverables and is responsible for the design of the electronic data capture system, database cleaning, and overall flow management of clinical data for studies across a wide range of therapeutic areas.
+With over 25 years of data-handling experience, Elizabeth Kelchner has spent the past 23 years with Rho’s clinical data management team.
+As Director, Data Management, Ms. Kelchner provides leadership and oversight for all data management deliverables and is responsible for the design of the electronic data capture system, database cleaning, and overall flow management of clinical data for studies across a wide range of therapeutic areas.

 Collaborating on over 30 analgesic studies during her tenure at Rho, Ms. Kelchner’s experience is comprised of global and regional trials from Phase 1 through 4.
 Her study experience includes indications ranging from chronic pain and osteoarthritis to acute dental and post-surgical pain.